Allen Kay: Early years

-Allen Kay was born in New York, to Estelle and Samuel Kay.
+Allen Kay was born in New York City, to Estelle and Samuel Kay.
 His mother was a finance professional and his father was the comptroller at Grey Advertising in New York.
 Kay began studying art at the age of six at the Museum of Modern Art in New York and continued his fine arts education at The Art Students League of New York.
-Before starting high school, he moved from Washington Heights, Manhattan to Fair Lawn, New Jersey.
+Before starting high school, he moved from Washington Heights, Manhattan, to Fair Lawn, New Jersey.
 There he attended Fair Lawn High School, graduating in 1963.

 Kay attended the Art Center College of Design in Los Angeles.
 During the summers, he worked at Grey Advertising, sold encyclopedias, and freelanced for his instructors at The Art Center College of Design.
 He earned a BA, with honors, and graduated in 1967.
 Two days after graduation, Kay joined the McCann Erickson advertising agency in New York.

 Advertising career

 At McCann Erickson, Kay worked as an art director, writer and producer.
 His work included ad campaigns for Coca-Cola, Exxon, and Nabisco.
 In 1970, Kay left McCann Erickson to join Jack Tinker's Interpublic agency.
 There he won a Clio Award, in 1971, as the Art Director and Producer of advertisements for Nelson Rockefeller's last gubernatorial campaign.
 Kay joined Needham, Harper & Steers in 1971 and created ads for Amtrak, Frigidaire, Xerox and AIG.
 While at Needham, Kay attended a six-week advanced management program at Harvard University, earning an AAF diploma in Professional Studies in 1978.
 During this same time Needham, Harper & Steers became Needham Worldwide.

 Kay, along with Lois Korey, left Needham Worldwide to start their own firm, Korey Kay & Partners in 1982.
 Kay has said in interviews that big agencies tend to water down ideas and tie up talent; in a 1993 interview with Leaders magazine, Kay told reporters that "a large staff is important if you’re moving furniture, but a smart and prolific staff is what does it.
 So it's more important to have smart people who understand clients than to have the largest creative department in New York."
 In its first year Korey Kay signed six clients with a combined ad budget of $10 million and generated revenue of $800,000.
 Early clients were The Republican National Committee and the campaign for Ronald Reagan's re-election.
 Some of Korey Kay's clients included Virgin Atlantic, Comedy Central, Honda, Wynn Resorts and the Metropolitan Transportation Authority of New York.

 In 2016 Kay founded The Advertising Company, Inc., which replaced Korey Kay & Partners, his previous ad agency.